manrajgrover/Treasure-Hunt-Platform/README.md

 Platform developed on Php,MySQL,jQuery,CSS and HTML with Facebook Login implemented.

-Developed by me during college festival season for Online Competitions.
+Developed by Manraj Singh & Divjot Singh during their college festival season for Online Competitions.

+Successfully used for 3 events.